-The acquisition agent will advise you if circumstances permit the department to extend to you the option of salvaging (removing) your house or other improvements.
-You will find the department's established salvage value on the improvements both fair and reasonable.
+The county will advise you if it is possible to salvage (remove) your house or other improvements.
 The purchase of salvage rights to improvements is subject to the Washington State Use Tax (same rate as state sales tax).
 A deposit will be required to ensure complete removal of improvement and cleanup of the site, but will be returned upon satisfactory completion.